Bridging their transition from college to graduate study or employment

 A native of Washington D.C., Ronald serves as the Director of Service-Learning.
 Ronald earned his BA in Political Science from Eckerd College and his Master’s in Education and PhD from the Social and Cultural Studies in Education program at the University of California at Berkley.
 Ronald’s dissertation traced the intellectual history of African-American educational thought, looking specifically at the works of W.E.B DuBois, Alain Locke, and James Baldwin.
 Ronald has served as a visiting lecturer at San Francisco State University and a graduate student instructor at UC Berkeley.
 Ronald’s commitment to service-learning has been shown through his work with Amnesty International, The Studio @620, the Stop AIDS project in San Francisco as well as his environmental research for the Chesapeake Bay Foundation.
 Ronald has spearheaded an ongoing collaborative effort with St. Petersburg Mayor Rick Kriseman joining Eckerd students with local high school students in joint service-learning projects.
 Through Ronald’s leadership, the Office of Service-Learning secured an environmental grant to fund “Plastics and Microplastics in Tampa Bay: Education and Action.”

 A native of St. Petersburg, Grant serves as the Director of Career Services.
 Grant earned his BA in Environmental Studies from Florida Gulf Coast University and his Master’s degree in College Student Development from Appalachian State University.
 With a proven commitment to higher education and a passion for working with students, Grant has served Eckerd College in a number of functional areas of student affairs including residence life, housing, service learning, and conduct.
-In 2014, Grant was appointed the Eckerd College Director of Career Services.

 A native of Colorado, Melena serves as the Director of Internships and Employer Relations.
 Melena earned her BA in Psychology and MA in Counseling Psychology and Counselor Education from the University of Colorado.
 She served as Chair of the Educational Initiatives Sub-Committee for the SoACE Diversity and Inclusion Team and the Chair of the Professional Development Committee for the Colleges of Central Florida Career Consortium.
 Melena has held multiple faculty positions teaching strategic career management, job search strategies and self-discovery courses.
 She has acted as a guest speaker on numerous occasions, including being interviewed by an Emmy Award-winning broadcast journalist on “Colorado State of Mind” regarding the employment outlook for new graduates.
 Melena has also provided presentations to FloridaACE, the Greater Tampa Chamber of Commerce, ACPA, the Hillsborough Association for Volunteer Administrators and the South Tampa Chamber of Commerce.